FINCEPTA/docs/docs/enrich_report.md

 # **Enrich Report**

 ## Overview
-The `/v1/enrich_report` endpoint enriches transaction data by categorizing the transactions into our custom categories.
+The `/v1/enrich_report` endpoint enriches transactions in a report by categorizing the transactions into our custom categories.
 This endpoint supports both JSON data and JSON files as input.
 Supported formats are `Plaid Transaction Report` and `Plaid Asset Report`

 ## How to Use
 - **HTTP Method**: `POST`